 - 1. The competition is open to all students in full time school / academy education aged between 14 and 18 as of 30th September 2023. - 2.
 The written article must be original work undertaken by the student. - 3.
 The author shall not retain any copywrite on the article submitted and the article, or parts thereof, may be re-printed in the Institution of Mechanical Engineers (IMechE) publications. - 4.
 The article will be between 10 and 12 pages in length, using Calibri 12 font, and including any pictures, graphs, etc. but excluding the title page and the bibliography. - 5.
-The content of the pictures, graphs, etc must not be more than 40% of the complete article. - Students are encouraged to undertake research to establish facts and information and make reference to this.
-All, such references must be fully identified within the bibliography. - 7.
-Closing date for receipt of all entries by email will be 31st August 2023 without exception.
+The content of the pictures, graphs, etc must not be more than 40% of the complete article. - 6.
+Students are encouraged to undertake research to establish facts and information and make reference to this.
+All, such references must be fully identified within the bibliography.